 - Traditional IRA: A self-funded retirement account that allows you to invest money before taxes.
 A traditional IRA is funded with before-tax dollars, but the contributions may be tax-deductible depending on your income.

 - Roth IRA: A retirement account where contributions are made with after-tax dollars, but qualified withdrawals can be tax-free.
 This is another good way to build your nest egg.

-One of the simplest ways to build a nest egg is to save your earnings.
+One of the simplest ways to build a nest egg is to save as much of your paycheck as possible and consistently.
 Automating your savings by transferring a fixed percentage of each paycheck into a dedicated savings account is one way to do this.